prebid/prebid.github.io/prebid-mobile/code-integration-android.md

  ```

  ### Primary Ad Server is DFP
  For DFP banner, the `loadAd(AdRequest)` has to be called again with updated bids info.
-We recommend doing client side auto referesh yourself using code like the following:
+We recommend doing client side auto refresh yourself using code like the following:
  ```
 final Handler handler = new Handler(Looper.getMainLooper());
 Runnable refreshRunnable = new Runnable() {